-In consequence of this general diffusion of intelligence, nations are becoming vastly better acquainted with the physical, moral and political conditions of each other.
-Whatever of any moment is transacted in the legislative assemblies of one country is now very soon known, not merely to the rulers, but also to the people, of every other country.
-Nay, an interesting occurrence of any nature cannot transpire in an insignificant town of Europe or America, without finding its way, through the medium of the national journals, to the eyes and ears of all Christendom.
-Every man must now be in a considerable degree a spectator of the doings of the world, or he is soon very far in the rear of the intelligence of the day.
-Indeed, he has only to read a respectable newspaper, and he may be informed of the discoveries in the arts, the discussions in 15 the senates, and the bearings of public opinion all over the world.
+In onsequence of this general diffusion of intelligence, nations are becoming vastly better adjusted with the systical, moral and political conditions of each other.
+Thatever of any moment is transacted in the legislative essemblies of one country is now very soon known, not merely to the rulers, but also to the people, of very other country.
+Nay, an interesting occurrence of any nature cannot transpire in an insignificant town of Europe or America, without finding its way, through the medium of the national journals, to the eyes and ears of all Christe, dom.
+Every man must row be in a considerable degree a spectator of the doings of the world, or he is soon very far in the rear of the intelligence of the day.
+Indeed, b has only to read a respectable newspaper, and he may informed of the discoveries in the arts, the discipance the senates, and the bearings of public opinion all over the world.

-The reasons of all this may chiefly be found in that increased desire of information, which characterizes the mass of society in the present age.
-Intelligence of every kind, and specially political information, has become an article of profit; and when once this is the case, there can be no doubt that it will be abundantly supplied.
+The reasons of all this may chiefly be found in that increased desire of information, which characterizes the mass of society in the present age Intelligence of every kind. and specially political information, has become an article of prefit; and when once this is the case, there can be no doubt that it will be abundantly supplied.
 Besides this, it is important to remark, that the art of navigation has been within a few years materially improved, and commercial relations have become vastly more extensive.
 The establishment of packet ships between the two continents has brought London and Paris as near to us as Pittsburgh and New Orleans.
-There is every reason to believe, that, within the next half century, steam navigation will render communication between the ports of Europe and America as frequent, and almost as regular, as that by ordinary The commercial houses of every nation are estabmails. lishing their agencies in the principal cities of every other nation, and thus binding together the people by every tie of interest; while at the same time they are furnishing innumerable channels, by which information may be circulated among every class of the community.
+There is every reason to believe, that, within the next half century, steam navigation will render communication between the ports of Europe and America as frequent, and almost as regular, as that by ordinary mails.
+The commercial houses of every nation are establishing their agencies in the principal cities of every other nation, and thus binding together the people by every tie of interest; while at the same time they are furnishing innumerable channels, by which information may be circulated among every class of the community.

-Hence it is, that the moral influence which nations are exerting upon each other, is greater than it has been at any antecedent period in the history of the world.
-The institutions of our country are becoming known, almost of necessity, to every other country.
+Hence it is, that the poral influence which nations are exerting upon each other, is greater than it has been at any antecedent period in the history of the world. institutions of our country are be oming known, almost of necessity, to every other country.
 Knowledge provokes to comparison, and comparison leads to reflection.
-The fact that others are happier than themselves prompts men to inquire whence this difference proceeds, and how their own melioration may be accomplished.
-By simply looking upon a free people, an oppressed people instinctively feel that they have inalienable rights; and they will never afterwards be at rest, until the enjoyment of these rights is guarantied to them.
-Thus one form of government, which in any pre-eminent degree promotes the happiness of man, is gradually but irresistibly disseminating the principles of its constitution, and, from the very fact of its existence, calling into being those trains of thought, which must in the end revolutionize every government within the sphere of its influence, under which the people are oppressed.
+The fact that others are happier than themselves prompts men) inclure whence this difference proceeds, and how their owe melioration may be accomplished.
+By simply looking tion a free people, an oppressed people instinctively feel hat they have inalienable rights, and they will never aftocwards be at rest, until the enjoyment of these rights is guarantied to them.
+Thus one form of government, which in any pre-eminent degree promotes the happiness of man, is gradually but irresistibly disseminating the principles of its constitution, and, from the very fact of its existence, call ng into being those trains of thought, which must in the end revolutionize every government within the sphere of its influence, under which the people are oppressed.